It's long overdue but now

 The endocannabinoid system plays a role in regulating a range of functions and processes in the body.
 It does so through those cell receptors and corresponding molecules.
 Cell receptors behave like locks on your cells.
 The keys to these locks are endocannabinoids.
 Each time an endocannabinoid binds to a cell receptor, it communicates a message, giving your cells specific directions.”

-CBG appears to interact with CB1 and CB2 receptors in a more direct and powerful way than CBD.
-According to Leafly, potential applications and benefits include:
+What is CBG’s role in the endocannabinoid system?
+CBG appears to interact with CB1 and CB2 receptors more directly and powerfully than CBD.
+According to Leafly, potential CBG effects and benefits include:

 - Inflammatory bowel disease